sroccaserra/renoise-8-bit-sample-loader/README.md

-Tentative Renoise tool to load 8 bit samples from the Amiga era.
+Tentative Renoise tool to load 8 bit samples from the Amiga era (IFF and RAW 8 bit signed mono PCM only).

 Warning: I am not sure I have the time or skills to finish this.
 If you whish to help, please make a pull request.